baltsaros/minishell/README.md

 * We have several structures: one is integral (*t_input*) and is used almost in any other function.
 Another important structure is *t_cmd* that is actually a linked list.
 One command is one linked list that consists of command arguments, input and output fds (0 and 1 by default), input and output file names, delimiter (if any) and pipe flag.
 We also have two other linked lists: one for tokens and another one for envp.
 Envp are also saved in the _char**_ form in order to be able to send it into another _./minishell_

 # **Testing**
-Here are some tricky tests to do:
+Here are some tricky tests to do (compare with bash output):
 ## Signals
 Make sure that you signals work correctly (in terms of behavior and exit code) in the following cases with reading from stdin:
 * cat